 - Introduction to Econometrics

-You can download the brochure for this year’s Doctoral Summer School in the section “Downloads”.
+You can download the brochure for this year’s Doctoral Summer School in the section “Downloads” by April 2021.